-The N-terminus of DJ-1 functions as a destabilization-dependent MTS
+The amino terminus of DJ-1 functions as a destabilization-dependent MTS

 We next tried to identify the region responsible for mitochondrial localization of the DJ-1 MLMs.
-To narrow down the DJ-1 mitochondrial localization domain, we performed domain-swaps with a prokaryotic homolog of human DJ-1, the Escherichia coli protein YajL (Fig. 6A).
-YajL and DJ-1 have 38% amino acid sequence identity and their crystal structures have almost identical backbone structures with a $C\alpha$ root-mean-square deviation (RMSD) value of two angstroms (1 angstrom=0.1 nm) (Wilson et al., 2005).
-When expressed in DJ-1-knockout HeLa cells, both WT DJ-1 and YajL are cytosolic (Fig. 6B, top panels).
-C-terminal deletion of DJ-1 (removal of residues 135-189, abbreviated as DJ-1 Δ C) promoted mitochondrial translocation, whereas deletion of the same region of YaiL (removal of residues 135-196, abbreviated as YaiL Δ C) did not affect its cytosolic localization (Fig. 6B, middle panels).
-We thus assessed the effects of domain-swaps between YajLΔC (cytosolic localization) and DJ-1 Δ C (mitochondrial localization) to identify
+To narrow down the DJ-1 mitochondrial localization domain, we performed domain-swaps with a prokaryotic homolog of human DJ-1, the E. coli protein YajL (Fig. 6A).
+YajL and DJ-1 have 38% amino acid sequence identity and their crystal structures have almost identical backbone structures with a Cα root-mean-square deviation (RMSD) value of two angstroms (Wilson et al., 2005).
+When expressed in DJ-1 knockout HeLa cells, both WT DJ-1 and YajL are cytosolic (Fig. 6B, top panels).
+C-terminal deletion of DJ-1 [removal of residues 135-189, abbreviated as DJ-1ΔC] promoted mitochondrial translocation, whereas deletion of the same region of YajL [removal of residues 135-196, abbreviated as YajLΔC] did not affect its cytosolic localization (Fig. 6B, middle panels).
+We thus assessed the effects of domain-swaps between YajLΔC (cytosolic localization) and DJ-1ΔC (mitochondrial localization) to identify the essential mitochondrial localization region of DJ-1ΔC.
+An N-terminal DJ-1 and C-terminal YajL (abbreviated as DJ1/YajLΔC) chimera localized to the mitochondria, whereas the reciprocal chimera, N-terminal YajL and C-terminal DJ-1 (abbreviated as YajL/DJ1ΔC), was cytosolic (Fig. 6B, bottom panels).
+Pearson-based quantitative analysis confirmed the immunocytochemical findings (Fig. 6C).
+Thus the DJ-1 N-terminal region (residues 1-64), which was sufficient to drive translocation of YajL(64-134) to the mitochondria, functions as a novel type of signal for mitochondrial translocation.